PeoplewavePteLtd/Peoplewave-Token/HOWTO.md

 ## Read examples

 ### Consulting an account balance
-- Balance of the owner's balance --> currently is the entire supply `1,200,000,000`
+- Balance of the owner's balance
+--> currently is the entire supply `1,200,000,000 x 10^18` because the token has 18 digits

 ![balance of owner's account](img/balance-owner.png?raw=true "balance of owner's account")

-- balance of a random account --> response is `0`
+- balance of a random account
+--> response is `0`

 ![balance of random account](img/balance-random.png?raw=true "balance of random account")

 ## Write examples